Black Hand (extortion): History

 The first reported use of the term "Black Hand" to describe extortion rackets among Italians in the United States was the Cappiello case of September 1903 in Brooklyn in New York City, when Nicolo Cappiello, a wealthy contractor, received a letter signed by the “Mano Nera,” demanding $1,000 with the warning that his house would be otherwise dynamited.
 Black Hand activities were widespread in every American city with a sizable Italian community, with New York City serving as the primary hub.
 The label "Black Hand" quickly came to be applied to nearly any violent crime in Italian neighborhoods in New York, Chicago, and other cities.
 It became the preferred term in American newspapers for describing unsolved crimes involving the Italian community until the early 1920s.
 These activities gradually, though inconsistently, declined after 1915, persisting in some parts of Pennsylvania into the 1920s.

 In 1907, a Black Hand headquarters was discovered in Hillsville, Pennsylvania, a village located a few miles west of New Castle, Pennsylvania.
 The Black Hand in Hillsville established a school to train members in the use of the stiletto.
 Another Black Hand headquarters was later discovered in Boston, Massachusetts.
 This headquarters, managed by Antonio Mirabito, allegedly operated from New England to as far south as New York City.
-Police were hopeful that Mirabito's arrest would assist in ending the practice of Black Hand, but it continued in the area for about another decade.
+Police aspired to end the practice of Black Hand with Mirabito's arrest, but it continued in the area for about another decade.
 More successful immigrants were usually targeted, although as many as 90% of Italian immigrants and workmen in New York and other communities were threatened with extortion.

 Typical Black Hand tactics involved sending a letter to a victim threatening bodily harm, kidnapping, arson, or murder.
 The letter demanded a specified amount of money to be delivered to a specific place.
 It was decorated with threatening symbols such as a smoking gun, hangman's noose, skull, or knife dripping with blood or piercing a human heart, and was frequently signed with a hand, "held up in the universal gesture of warning", imprinted or drawn in thick black ink.
 Author Mike Dash states "it was this last feature that inspired a journalist writing for The New York Herald to refer to the communications as 'Black Hand' letters – a name that stuck, and indeed, soon became synonymous with crime in Little Italy."
 The term "Black Hand" was readily adopted by the American press and generalized to the idea of an organized criminal conspiracy, which came to be known as "The Black Hand Society."